Hidden and Famous Sites in the Sacred Valley in Peru

 ACTIVITIES AROUND OLLANTAYTAMBO

-Ollantaytambo is surrounded by impressive landscapes and mountain peaks that rise like skyscrapers, and it offers many exciting options for day trips.
+Ollantaytambo is surrounded by impressive landscapes and mountain peaks that rise like skyscrapers, and it offers many exciting day-trip options.

 WALKING OLLANTAYTAMBO

-It’s easy to pick a path that leads into the eastern hills and see where you get to, remembering that you’ll need a tent or must return to town by nightfall.
+It’s easy to pick a path that leads into the eastern hills and see where it takes you, remembering that you’ll need a tent or must return to town by nightfall.
 Either route will be a good walk, giving you close contact with the local people in their gardens.
 There are also several organized tours available from Ollantaytambo and agents in Cusco.

 TREKKING OLLANTAYTAMBO